reactive-python/reactpy/docs/source/guides/adding-interactivity/dangers-of-mutability/index.rst

 Why Avoid Mutation?
 -------------------

-Unfortunately, IDOM does not understand that when a value is mutated, it may have changed.
+Unfortunately, ReactPy does not understand that when a value is mutated, it may have changed.
 As a result, mutating values will not trigger re-renders.
-Thus, you must be careful to avoid mutation whenever you want IDOM to re-render a component.
+Thus, you must be careful to avoid mutation whenever you want ReactPy to re-render a component.
 For example, the intention of the code below is to make the red dot move when you touch or hover over the preview area.
 However it doesn't - the dot remains stationary:

-.. idom:: _examples/moving_dot_broken
+.. reactpy:: _examples/moving_dot_broken

 The problem is with this section of code: